Jesse T. Clark

 Massachusetts Institute of Technology

 I study American politics, focusing on the intersection political behavior and institutions in order to better understand the causes and consequences of changes to the American electoral system.
+I will defend my dissertation in the spring before starting as a postdoctoral researcher at Princeton in the summer of 2021.

 Results of an experiment in which respondents were provided a slate of candidates and randomly assigned to vote using ranked-choice voting or plurality ballots, and subsequently randomly assigned to receive a message of victory or defeat.